daniel-ilett/blog/_posts/2019-06-08-tut2-2-cel-shading.md

 float _Glossiness;
 ~~~

-How exactly do we take into account the view direction?
-First of all, we calculate what's called the "half vector" - a vector that points exactly halfway between the view direction and the light direction.
-Then , similarly to how we calculated the diffuse lighting, we perform the dot product on the normal vector and the half vector.
+How exactly do we consider the view direction?
+First, we calculate what's called the "half vector" - a vector that points exactly halfway between the view direction and the light direction.
+Then we perform the dot product on the normal vector and the half vector.
 We'll put our specular calculation code between the diffuse calculations and the final colour calculation.

 ~~~glsl
 float3 halfVec = normalize(lightDir + viewDir);
 float specular = dot(normal, halfVec);
 ~~~

 By adding the vectors together and normalising the result, we get the half vector.
-However, this would result in a very large pecular highlight and doesn't yet take the `_Glossiness` property into account; we'll use a power function to get the best result.
+However, this would result in a very large specular highlight and doesn't yet take the `_Glossiness` property into account; we'll use a power function to get the best result.
 We don't want specular highlights to appear on the shaded sections of the object, so we'll also multiply our specular coefficient by the existing smooth diffuse value.

 ~~~glsl
 specular = pow(specular * diffuseSmooth, _Glossiness);